funkhaus/wp-shopify-js/README.md

     methods: {
         async getProduct(id){
             /*
-            `getProduct` fetches the product with the given ID from Shopify.
+            `getProduct` fetches and returns the product with the given ID from Shopify.
             First, it checks the cached data in `$store.state.shopify.productData[id]`;
-            if nothing is found, it builds and executes a query for the product data from Shopify.
+            if nothing is found, it builds and executes a query for the product data from Shopify, caching the result.
             */
         },
         async getVariant(variant, product){